ajayrfhp/computerVision/README.md

 ### Currently available scripts.
 * Contour
 * PCA
 * Convolution, can be extended to edge detection.
-(Sobel Filter)
+(Sobel Filter).
+Speed of convolution to be improved.
 * Edge Filter implemented by convolving image with the mask.
 To be extended for color edges.
+* To do : Parallelizing and optimizations
 ###EXAMPLE
  ![Original Image ]( pictures/ajay.jpg "RGB Image")